Syntax: @look_place / @lp / @sleep_place / @sp / @temp_place / @tp @look_place me is @sleep_place me is @temp_place me is

-This command lets you set a temporary message about your character that will show up instead of your current @look_place message (this does not effect your @sleep_place).
+This command lets you set a temporary message about your character that will show up instead of your current @look_place message (this does not affect your @sleep_place).
 It will not persist when you change rooms.
-This can be very powerful and allow you to set a one off message like 'John is leaning against the bar.' and not have to remember to change it when you leave the room.
+This can be very powerful and allow you to set a one-off message like 'John is leaning against the bar.' and not have to remember to change it when you leave the room.
 It also allows you to set a more persistent and verbose @look_place message that you don't have to change as often.

 Set your @temp_place: @temp_place me is

 Check your @look_place / @temp_place / @sleep_place by typing just the command.